yadt/yadt-config-rpm-maker/README.md

 ```bash
 config-rpm-maker file:///foo/bar/svn/test 123
 ```
-Builds all relevant RPMs for the SVN repository at `/foo/bar/svn/test` in revision `123`.
+Builds all relevant configuration RPMs from the repository at `/foo/bar/svn/test` in revision `123`.

+## Getting Started

-## Example Content for Config SVN
+### Example Content for Configuration Repository

-The [testdata](https://github.com/yadt/yadt-config-rpm-maker/tree/master/testdata/svn_repo/) directory contains an example tree for a config SVN.
+The [testdata](https://github.com/yadt/yadt-config-rpm-maker/tree/master/testdata/svn_repo/) directory contains an example tree for a config repository.
 It also contains the SPEC file template that is used to build the config RPMs.
 Use this as a starting point to setup your own environment.

 ## Build